Bogotá: Coat of arms

 The coat of arms of the city was granted by emperor Charles V (Charles I of Spain) to the New Kingdom of Granada, by royal decree given in Valladolid, Spain on 3 December 1548.
 It contains a black eagle in the center, which symbolizes steadfastness.
 The eagle is also a symbol of the Habsburgs, which was the ruling family of the Spanish empire at the time.
 The eagle is crowned with gold and holds a red pomegranate inside a golden background.
 The border contains olive branches with nine golden pomegranates on a blue background.
 The two red pomegranates symbolize audacity, and the nine golden ones represent the nine states which constituted the New Kingdom of Granada at the time.
 In 1932 the coat of arms was officially recognized and adopted as the symbol of Bogotá.

+Anthem

 Bogotá's anthem lyrics were written by Pedro Medina Avendaño; the melody was composed by Roberto Pineda Duque.
 The song was officially declared the anthem by decree 1000 31 July 1974, by then Mayor of Bogotá, Aníbal Fernandez de Soto.